bobbimanners/Applecorn/README.md

 again and recover your program with `OLD`.

 `*HELP [topic]` - Prints out information similar to the same command on the BBC micro.
-Specifically it lists the version of Applecorn MOS and the name of the current language ROM.
-  - `*HELP` shows the version number and the language ROM in use.
+  - `*HELP` shows the version number and the current language ROM in use, followed by a list of any other 'sideways ROMs' in the virtual system.
-  - `*HELP MOS` shows the available MOS star commands.
+  - `*HELP FILE` shows the available filing system star commands.
   - `*HELP HOSTFS` shows the available HostFS star commands.
+  - `*HELP MOS` shows the MOS star commands unrelated to the filing system.

 `*CAT [<*objspec*>]` (or `*. [*objspec*]`) - Simple listing of the files in the specified directory, or the current working directory ('current prefix') if